Foxboro farm is expanding its dairy operation

 “We’ve outgrown this small space and are constructing a new, larger building to increase our production abilities and bring 21st century updates to Oake Knoll,” Reid said.

-To construct the new building, two unusable former hen houses that were built in the 1940s will be demolished.
-The 1832 barn that currently functions as the farm store beside the production area will not be torn down.
+To construct the new building, two unusable former hen houses that were built in the 1940’s will be demolished.
+The 1832 barn that currently functions as the farm store beside the production area will not be demolished.

 That grant will pay for the foundation and exterior of the new building and a fundraising campaign will cover HVAC work.